 In four months I'd dropped 60 pounds.

-Gradually, and with the help of my adopted family, I began to grow in confidence and skill.
+Gradually, I began to grow in confidence and skill.

 This was also when I had my first taste of bodywork.